 The Sustainability matrix enables us to measure how sustainable a business is and they must be rated above the orange line to be eligible for the SF funds.
 This means we concentrate on the best opportunity set of companies, which are most likely to outperform because their products and services, as well as their management, are more sustainable or proactive than the market median.
-The amount of the global market excluded as ineligible on our matrix is approximately 30-40% by weight and approximately 25%-35% by number.
+The amount of the global market excluded as ineligible on our matrix is approximately 30%-50% by weight and approximately 25%-40% by number.

-We run relatively focused portfolios, typically around 35-55 stocks in our equity funds; 60-100 issuers for the bond funds and 95-180 stocks and issuers for the multi-asset funds.
+We run relatively focused portfolios, typically around 40-50 stocks in our equity funds and 60-100 issuers in our bond funds.
 We do not rate the whole universe using our Sustainability matrix, focusing on a relatively small number of potentially interesting businesses, usually identified by our thematic work.
 While we do use third-party data providers to help us analyse businesses, we use our own discretion to decide on the matrix rating of a business based on what we believe is most material and important.
 Third-party ESG analysis is useful but we do not simply accept and use those ratings as final.